 We know cutting up winter squash, especially butternut squash, can be tricky.
-(Don’t worry; in our recipe below, we share how we do it).
+(Don’t worry, in our recipe below, we share how we do it and you can watch us do it in the video.)
 We find that separating the thinner end from the round, wider end makes things much easier.

 When you’re roasting vegetables, it’s important to give them a little space.
 Without some room, vegetables tend to steam instead of roast.
 When that happens, you can say good-bye to the golden brown and caramelized edges we love so much.

 Tip #3: Roast Butternut Squash at a High Temperature

 After trying a few different oven temperatures, we’ve settled on 425 degrees F. The squash becomes tender and the edges get a chance to brown a little.
 If you’re roasting something else, say chicken, at the same time you do have some leeway.
 Stick close to 425 degrees F and you should be just fine.

 More Winter Squash Recipes